GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 }
 ```

-The idea of having two constructors for the lambda is that the parameterless one will be called by lambda mechanism itself when you, for example, call `sam local invoke` locally, or when you run your lambda in your `AWS` environment.
+The idea of having two constructors for lambda's `Function` class is that the parameterless one will be called by lambda mechanism itself when you, for example, call `sam local invoke` locally, or when you run your lambda in your `AWS` environment.
 The constructor that receives `IConfiguration` parameter will be used for testing purposes, so we can easily mock `IConfigurationService` dependency for automated tests.

 ## Conclusion

-This approach keeps DI in lambda with the simplicity of using the `IServiceProvider` and `IServiceCollection` from [Microsoft.Extensions.DependencyInjection][Extensions.DependencyInjection-url] package to register our dependencies.
-It also overcomes the lack of a mechanism to wire dependencies between different environments that lambda environments leaves us with.
+This approach keeps DI in lambda with the simplicity of using the `IServiceProvider` and `IServiceCollection` from [Microsoft.Extensions.DependencyInjection][Extensions.DependencyInjection-url] package to register your project's dependencies.
+And also overcomes the lack of a mechanism to wire dependencies between different environments that dotnet core's lambda leaves us with.

 [Extensions.DependencyInjection-url]: https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/